 All I am saying is that we need to explore.
 The way Mheshimiwa Thuo said we may need to have a baraza as members.
 We the nominated are strongly behind the elected.
 We understand the plight that you are in.
-We need to have a baraza outside the chamber and see how best to implement.
-We are strongly in support of this motion and we will help you not to attend to any debate in the house unless the matter is concluded.
+We need to have a baraza outside the Chamber and see how best to implement.
+We are strongly in support of this Motion and we will help you not to attend to any debate in the House unless the matter is concluded.
 Thank you.

 Hon.
 Abraham Njihia: Thank you Mr. Speaker for caching my eye.
-I want to echo the sentiment of most of the members here on the issue of bursary.
+I want to echo the sentiments of most of the Members here on the issue of bursary.
 Hon Speaker I know you are very conversant with the chronology of the bursaries.
 I remember serving with you as councilors in 2007.
-If I can recall we were the first one to give bursaries whereby we were giving 50 bursaries and those 50 have now gone up to 700 bursaries.
+If I can recall, we were the first ones to give bursaries whereby we were giving 50 bursaries and those 50 have now gone up to 700 bursaries.

 Hon Speaker I think the bursary is among the backbone of an MCA.
 It is prudent that we get this money.
-Just the other day, after the Education committee sitting, some of our members walked all the way to Controller of Budget office and because this is our backbone I feel you as the leadership of this house are the one letting us down.
+Just the other day, after the Education Committee sitting, some of our members walked all the way to Controller of Budget Office and because this is our backbone.
+I feel that you as the leadership of this House are the one letting us down.
 You are the barrier.
 You are the communication.
-When you want to go to the executive, you are the bridge.
+When you want to go to the Executive, you are the bridge.
 But you are not coming here to give us direction on what to do.
 Personally I put the blame on the leadership.
-In due course you might be coming here, the bell will ring but nobody will come to this assembly, because of something very small which can be sorted by the leadership.
+In due course you might be coming here, the bell will ring but nobody will come to this Assembly, because of something very small which can be sorted by the leadership.

-You Mr. Speaker, Majority Leader, Minority Leader can walk to the executive, see the Governor, let the Governor call the CEC of education then you come with a solution.
-I think it is high time.
+You Mr. Speaker, Majority Leader, Minority Leader can walk to the Executive, see the Governor, let the Governor call the CEC of Education then you come with a solution.
+I think it is high time a solution is found to the bursary issue.
 I want to echo the sentiments of Hon.
 Wakarindi that this is the high time we need a kamkunji, latest by Monday.
-If we don't have this Speaker's kamkunji I think we will have an empty assembly on Tuesday.
-Education is a right of every children of this country, not Nairobi only.
-It is enshrined in our constitution.
+If we don't have this Speaker's kamkunji I think we will have an empty Assembly on Tuesday.
+Education is a right of every child of this country, not Nairobi only.
+It is enshrined in our Constitution.
 It is my humble request that the only way to solve this is holding a Speaker's kamkunji.

 Hon.
-Mark Ndung'u: Thank you much Mr. Speaker.
-I want to support this motion and then echo the sentiments of Hon.
+Mark Ndung'u: Thank you very much Mr. Speaker.
+I want to support this Motion and then echo the sentiments of Hon.
 Thuo.
-We are doing a merry go round because how can the Governor whom we love so much but on the issue of bursaries I have never seen the Governor speaking about it.
-If a CEC has not come to work some of them are being fired.
+We are doing a merry go round because how can the Governor whom we love so much turn a blind eye on the issue of bursaries.
+I have never seen the Governor speaking about it.
+If a CEC has not come to work, they are fired.
 Why can't the Governor fire the CEC of education?